sakuli/Docs/content/CLI/_index.md

 Options:
-  browser=''            Browser which is started by the WebDriver ui-only=''            Configures whether the testsuite runs in ui-only mode reuseBrowser=''       Configures whether the browser is reused after each testcase (Available as tech preview)
+  browser=''            Browser which is started by the WebDriver ui-only=''            Configures whether the testsuite runs in ui-only mode reuseBrowser=''       Configures whether the browser is reused after each testcase
 {{</highlight>}}